ssilvacris/Finance-Projects/README.md

 # Finance exercises
 This repository contains several exercises in Python and R, mainly in the area of finance, financial modeling and statistics.

+## Credit Card Approval

+A project about automatic credit card approval predictor using machine learning techniques.
+I did this project on DataCamp platform.

 ## Finance- bank teller
 A system that emulates the transactions that are carried out by either a bank teller or an ATM machine.